 Took additional courses in geology at the U. of Oklahoma Geology camp at Canon City, CO, and Virginia State College in Petersburg, VA.
 Studying the geology of the Rocky Mountains and the Blue Ridge Mountains was definitely two of the best summer schools I ever attended.
 Wrote a geology curriculum for the RCHS and taught the subject for 25 years.
 After 35 years of serving the young people of my community, I retired from teaching after the '91 school year.

-Became a licensed radio operator as WA9ELT.
-Upgraded to Advanced KC9EU --- later upgraded to Amateur Extra ...
+Became a licensed radio operator as WA9ELT shortly after the end of the Korean War.
+Upgraded to Advanced KC9EU --- finally upgraded to Amateur Extra ...
 W9JR.
 I received my USA-CA (all 3,077 counties in U.S.) #969 on Feb.
 22, 1999; USA-CA II #393 in 2009; Master County Hunter (BINGO) #313 in 2009.
 I also enjoy Ragchewing which I think is the real reason for becoming an amateur (ham) radio operator ... doing Community Service is also a great way to use Amateur Radio.

 I am a County Hunter and made a radio contact in all 3,077 counties of the U.S. ... twice ... using SSB and CW.
 I am now trying for a 3rd time using only PSK31.
-And now, after retiring, I can "play" Amateur Radio whenever I want.
+And now, after retiring where everyday is Saturday, I can "play" Amateur Radio whenever I want.

 I'm good in QRZ.com & also AG with eQSL.

 In '64, I organized a marching unit for the young women of Richland Center, the Hilltoppers Color Guard.
 The Guard involved more than 575 young ladies of our community, earning 350 trophies in parade competition.
 We traveled throughout Wisconsin, the upper Midwest, and more distant places in the U.S. ... even to Canada, twice.
-A "crown jewel" of our marching tours was being chosen to participate in the 1988 Cotton Bowl parade in Dallas, TX ... and also to serve as the Official Color Guard in the opening ceremony of the game to present the Flag during the National Anthem.
+A "crown jewel" of our marching tours was being chosen to participate in the 1988 Cotton Bowl parade in Dallas, TX ... we were also selected to serve as the Official Color Guard in the opening ceremony of the game to present the Flag during the National Anthem.
 What an experience that was!
-Doing our "thing" on the 50-yard line in front of 85,000 people was quite different than doing it at Krouskop Park.
+Doing our "thing" on the 50-yard line in front of 85,000 people was quite different than doing it at Krouskop Park, our local high school foortball field with just a few hundred spectators.
 After 34 years, I retired the Guard in 1998.
 At the present time, I am a volunteer Flag Corps director of the RCHS marching band ... completed 25 years of doing that last fall at our Homecoming game.